 Women today are relatively more privileged for we have the voice that was denied to our counterparts from previous generations.
 And this is the outcome of hard work and persistence of several radical women and men from many of our previous generations.
 But you know, when constantly targeted (and taunted), some women might just give in and even be allowed to be dragged down and God forbid, they may soon start to normalize being taunted and may even become one of the taunters themselves.
 Every time that happens, we are collectively taking a huge step back and it’s not like we have reached the pinnacle of glory for women to be able to afford such step backs.
 We still have a long way to go and God only knows how much longer it’s going to take to get there.

 So all you unsolicited opinion and advice giving aunties, no matter how young or old you are, please remember this the next time you are tempted to taunt another woman or about to pass an opinion or comment on something she is doing which is not going to validate her existence.
 Do bite your tongue or control your temptations (or do both), and spare that woman, just let her be.
-This would be a great favor you would be doing, not just to her but to the entire womankind, directly and indirectly!
+This would be a great favor you would be doing, not just to her but to the entire womankind, directly or indirectly!